 What Are Flooring Stress Tests?

-Flooring laboratory testing refers to a series of standardized procedures used to evaluate how different flooring materials perform under simulated real-world conditions.
-These tests assess durability, resistance to wear, structural strength, and environmental stability.
+Flooring laboratory testing refers to a series of standardised procedures used to evaluate how different flooring materials perform under simulated real-world conditions.
+These tests assess durability, wear resistance, structural strength, and environmental stability.
 Standards such as ASTM and ISO ensure consistency, allowing professionals to compare materials objectively and predict long-term performance in residential or commercial environments.

 Common Types of Flooring Durability Tests

-Evaluates resistance to dropped objects or sudden force — essential for kitchens and commercial environments.
+- Impact Testing: Evaluates resistance to dropped objects or sudden force, essential for kitchens and commercial environments.

-Assesses how water exposure affects swelling, warping, or delamination — especially important for basements and bathrooms.
+- Moisture Penetration Tests: Assesses how water exposure affects swelling, warping, or delamination, especially important for basements and bathrooms.

 Why Flooring Products Fail Under Stress